Slow cookers

 Tips for Making Desserts and Breads in the Slow Cooker

-.
+Your slow cooker is not only good for casseroles.
 A variety of delicious desserts and breads can be made in the slow cooker: perfect creamy cheesecakes, cakes, breads, biscuits, bread puddings, custards and poached fruit are some examples.

 Making most breads and desserts requires a 5.5 litre/9½ pint slow cooker to accommodate the various sizes of pans and dishes used, although some can be cooked directly in the crock .
 You may need to experiment with recipe times a little, as various slow cookers cook a little differently.
 The shape and dimensions of the crock do influence cooking times.
 Recipes will indicate a range of possible cooking times.